 Hazardous Waste Registration

 You may previously have had to register with an environmental body if your organisation produces a defined amount of hazardous waste (over 500kg).
 However, legislation has changed in recent years to simplify the hazardous waste disposal process.

 If you produce waste in England, Scotland or Northern Ireland, you do not have to register as a hazardous (or special) waste producer.
 However, if you produce or store more than 500 kg of hazardous waste per year in Wales, you must register as a hazardous waste producer with Natural Resources Wales each year.

 Why is hazardous waste disposal important?

-As a business owner or executive, you have something known as a ‘duty of care’ to your employees, as well as customers and other visitors to your organisation.
+As a business owner or executive, you have something known as a ‘duty of care’ to your employees and customers and other visitors to your organisation.

-Improper management of hazardous waste and hazardous Waste bins can lead to long term sickness and disease, illness, injuries, and even deaths.
-If this occurs in your workplace as a result of mismanagement of dangerous waste, you will be held responsible, and could face a fine or a prison sentence.
+Improper management of hazardous waste and hazardous waste bins can lead to long-term sickness and disease, illness, injuries, and even deaths as well as causing environmental damage.
+If this occurs in your workplace as a result of the mismanagement of dangerous waste, you will be held responsible, and could face a fine or a prison sentence.

-As the UK’s leading provider of hazardous waste collection, management and disposal, phs can provide you with a fully-managed waste solution.
-This will be ensuring all regulations are followed while allowing you to focus on the day-today operations of your business.
+As the UK’s leading hazardous waste collection, management and disposal provider, phs can provide you with a fully-managed waste solution.
+This ranges from offering suitable waste containers, waste collections by accredited staff at your convenience, and disposing of hazardous waste safely and legally. phs can also advise on your duty of care and relevant regulations so you can be assured your organisation is doing the right thing, allowing you to focus on the day-to-day operations of your business.